 When paying with dollars, Hyatt will also waive resort fees for their top-tier Globalist members.
 Thankfully, it’s not too hard to become a Globalist member, with the World of Hyatt credit card from Chase.
 It offers five night-stay credits every year just for being a cardmember, plus another two night-stay credits for every $5,000 spent each year.
 In 2021, you can become a Globalist with just 30 night-stay credits, but normally it requires 60.

-Sign-Up Bonus: Earn 30,000 bonus points after you spend $3,000 on purchases in your first three months from account opening.
-Plus, up to 30,000 more bonus points by earning 2x points total per dollar spent in the first six months from account opening on purchases that normally earn 1x point, on up to $15,000 spent.
+Earn 30,000 Bonus Points after you spend $3,000 on purchases in your first 3 months from account opening.
+Plus, up to 30,000 More Bonus Points by earning 2 Bonus Points total per $1 spent in the first 6 months from account opening on purchases that normally earn 1 Bonus Point, on up to $15,000 spent Dollar Equivalent: $1,080 (60,000 World of Hyatt Points * 0.018 base)

 Part of the mendacity of resort fees is that properties go to great lengths to hide them.
 Some will show these fees only on the final page of the booking process.
 But the worst hotels will just bury the fee in a line labeled “taxes and fees,” outrageously conflating its pure profit with the taxes that it’s legally required to remit to the government.